cbevins/fire-behavior-simulator/docs/05_ClientAPI.md

 ## Dag Class

 - ### Dag.clearInputs()
-  - Removes all DagNode input values from the *input* list.
+  - Removes all DagNode input values from the *input pool*.
   - Returns a reference to this Dag.

 - ### Dag.clearSelected()